Radiation Therapy With Protons or Photons in Treating Patients With Liver Cancer

 Detailed Description

-PRIMARY OBJECTIVES:
+PRIMARY OBJECTIVE:

-I. To determine if Overall Survival (OS) is different for hepatocellular carcinoma patients treated with protons compared to photons.
+I. To determine if overall survival (OS) is different for hepatocellular carcinoma patients treated with protons compared to photons.

 SECONDARY OBJECTIVES:

-I. To determine the difference in Progression-Free Survival (PFS) in patients with hepatocellular carcinoma (HCC) treated with protons compared to patients with HCC treated with photons.
+I. To determine the difference in progression-free-survival (PFS) in patients with hepatocellular carcinoma (HCC) treated with protons compared to patients with HCC treated with photons.

 II.
 To determine the difference in local progression (LP) in patients with HCC treated with protons compared to patients with HCC treated with photons.